 - Omega 3 fats (EPA/DHA) – anti inflammatory

-If you take a good multivitamin like Nutri Advanced Multi Essentials, you'll get your daily dose of Vitamin A, zinc and selenium, plus B vitamins and others.
+If you take a good multivitamin like the Feel multi, you'll get your daily dose of Vitamin A, zinc and selenium, plus B vitamins and others.
 You'll need to take Vitamin D, C, Magnesium and the omega 3 fats as separate supplements.
+I like to bundle in Feel's Immunity, Algae Omega 3, Sleep and Joints formulas to get all of your top 5 plus lots of other benefits.
+(When you bundle subscriptions together there are huge discounts too!).

-You can get many of these key supplements in my Collection at Approved Vitamins.
+Or you can browse our recommended supplement brands in my Collection at Approved Vitamins.

 There's never been a better time to manage your stress!
 It's a very stressful time, and stress has a direct impact on your immune system.
 Cortisol weakens immune function.
 Use this time to build in your self care habits and routines.
 It's more important than ever!